LeNPaul/jekyll-tutorials/_pages/jekyll/create-simple-jekyll-site.md

 Once we have Jekyll installed, we can now create a simple Jekyll site.
 The goal here is to generate a simple but useful Jekyll site to use as a starter for learning the basics of how to work with Jekyll.
 We will cover the following topics:

-1. Generating a starter Jekyll site
+1. Generate Starter Site

-2. Configuring your site (i.e. site name, author, etc.)
+2. Configuring Your Site

-3. Adding blog posts
+3. Adding Blog Posts

-4. Creating and modifying pages

-5. Modifying page layouts

 ## Generate Starter Site